 Our fund helps you give more effectively with minimal time investment.
 It works similarly to a mutual fund, but the fund managers aim to maximize the impact of your donations instead of your investment returns.
-They use the pooled donations to make grants to recipients whose work will contribute most to the mission of the fund.
+They use the pooled donations to make grants to promising projects and individuals whose work will contribute most to the mission of the fund.

 Note: This fund is administered by the Center on Long-Term Risk, a project of our parent organization.

 The mission of the REG Fund (a.k.a.
 CLR Fund) is to support research and policy efforts to prevent the worst technological risks facing our civilization.
 The potentially transformative nature of artificial intelligence poses a particular challenge that we want to address.
 We want to prevent a situation similar to the advent of nuclear weapons, in which careful reflection on the serious implications of this technology took a back seat during the wartime arms race.
 As our technological power grows, future inventions may cause harm on an even larger scale—unless we act early and deliberately.

 Priority areas: decision theory and bargaining, specific AI alignment approaches, fail-safe architectures, macrostrategy research, AI governance, as well as social science research on conflicts and moral circle expansion.

-If you want to learn more about the mission of the fund:
+If you would like to learn more about the fund’s mission: